Tajiks in Pakistan

-Tajiks in Pakistan are residents of Pakistan who are of Tajik ancestry.
-The Tajiks are a Persian-speaking Iranian ethnic group native to Central Asia, living primarily in Afghanistan, Tajikistan, and Uzbekistan.
+Tajiks in Pakistan are residents of Pakistan who are of Tajik ethnicity or citizenship.
+The Tajiks are a Persian-speaking Iranic ethnic group native to Central Asia, living primarily in Afghanistan, Tajikistan, and Uzbekistan.
+There are 1.88M Tajiks living in Pakistan.

-There are also Afghan Tajiks refugees in Pakistan.
-According to the Ministry of States and Frontier Regions in 2005, at least 7.3% of all Afghans living in Pakistan or roughly 221,000 individuals were categorised as ethnic Tajiks.
+There are also Afghan Tajik refugees in Pakistan.
+According to the Ministry of States and Frontier Regions in 2005, at least 7.3% of all Afghans living in Pakistan, or roughly 221,000 individuals, were categorised as ethnic Tajiks.
 There are also expatriates from Tajikistan.

 History

-The Ghurid dynasty was another presumably Tajik dynasty that controlled parts of Pakistan in the early 13th century.

-Pakistan and Tajikistan are now separated by a narrow strip of Afghan territory known as the Wakhan Corridor.
+Pakistan and Tajikistan are separated by a narrow strip of Afghan territory known as the Wakhan Corridor.
+Historically, the Ghurid dynasty (a dynasty of presumed Tajik origin) controlled parts of Pakistan in the early 13th century.

 Demographics

+Wakhi people

-The Gojal, Ishkoman and Yasin valleys of northern Pakistan's Gilgit-Baltistan region, as well as Chitral district, are home to a significant native population of Pamiri Tajiks, known as the Wakhis.
+The Gojal, Ishkoman, and Yasin valleys of Gilgit-Baltistan, as well as the neighbouring Chitral district in northern Pakistan, are home to a significant native population of Pamiri Tajiks, known as the Wakhis.
 They speak the Wakhi language, which is an Eastern Iranian language distantly related to Persian.
 The Wakhi Tajik Cultural Association represents and promotes Wakhi culture in Pakistan.

+Madaklashti people

+The Madaklasht Valley in Chitral is home to a Tajik-Persian-speaking community that settled there centuries ago.
+The archaic dialect of Badakhshani Tajik spoken in the valley is known as Madaklashti.
+Its population is estimated to be around 4,000 as of 2024.